Illustrated above, L to R:

 Shortly before my 18th birthday in 1975 I joined the Labour Party, remaining a member until spring 2017; it will be realised, therefore, that I am someone with strong political opinions.

 source was acknowledged.
-If you come across a broken link, or have any corrections, suggestions or observations?
-Then please send me an e-mail.
+If you come across a broken link, or have any corrections, suggestions or observations, then please send me an e-mail.

 * The contribution of Stephen Giles-Medhurst during the initial research of these periods in the early 1980s is gratefully